-Computer engineers at Microsoft finalized internal performance audits on April 4, 2026, to determine how the current memory architecture of Windows 11 responds to extreme multitasking.
+Computer engineers at Microsoft finalized internal performance audits to determine how the current memory architecture of Windows 11 responds to extreme multitasking.
 These investigations focused on the viability of Virtual RAM, software-based memory management system that uses hard drive space to supplement physical hardware.
 Early testing suggests that software-level adjustments provide a safety net for systems operating under heavy load, though the technology does not functionally replicate the speed of a physical chip.
+The April 4, 2026 benchmark results separated useful pagefile settings from hardware myths.

 Virtual RAM, technically known as a pagefile or swap file, has been a core component of the Windows kernel since the early 1990s.
 When physical Random Access Memory fills up, the operating system moves the least active data to a hidden file on the storage drives.
 Recent data confirms that while this process prevents system crashes, the speed discrepancy between storage drives and a physical RAM module creates a serious bottleneck.
 Modern DDR5 memory transfers data at over 50 gigabytes per second, whereas even the fastest consumer drives struggle to exceed 14 gigabytes per second.